 Let’s consider a situation where you have one outdoor TV antenna and several televisions.

 First test the line between your antenna and one of your televisions.
-If you’re missing one or more channels, try relocating the antenna to another area.
+If you’re missing one or more channels, try to reposition the antenna to improve reception.

 Changing the angle or position of an antenna even slightly can result in dramatic differences in TV reception.
 You’ll generally get better reception when the antenna has an unobstructed, line-of-sight path to the transmission tower.

 Try placing the antenna in a higher position (e.g., on your rooftop) or in a less obstructed place (e.g., in a window without a metal mesh screen, or on the outside wall of your house) to see if you get more channels.

 If you get a decent signal with a single antenna connected to your primary TV, you’ll next proceed to connect another television.

 Step 2: Using a Splitter, Connect a Second TV

 Once you’ve hooked up the first TV and are getting good reception, connect the antenna coaxial to a splitter and then run coaxials from each of the splitter’s outputs to your first and second TVs.
 Make sure all coaxial cables are as short as needed in order to reduce potential noise and interference.